akrymski/reserver/README.md

 ## Features

-- Runs a dev server on port 3000 serving /www
 - Rebuilds the project in memory when you refresh the browser
 - Displays compilation errors in the browser
 - Logs console.log output from your web-app to the terminal